jembi/openhim-load-tests/README.md

 SSH_KEY_NAME=<do_ssh_key_name> DO_API_TOKEN=<api_token> ansible-playbook playbooks/create_servers.yml
 ```

- **Running the above command creates a new host file, and it also changes the ansible config file to point to a new host file**
+ **Running the above command creates a new host file, and it also changes the ansible config file to point to a new host file.**

- **Running this command again fails as the host file will have been changed.
-To run it again successfully change the *inventory* variable value to *inventory/old***
+ **Running this command again fails as the host file will have been changed.**

+ **To run it again successfully change the *inventory* variable value to *inventory/old.**

-## Initial setup for remote servers
+## 3. Initial setup for remote servers

 `python` and `pip` must be installed on the host machines in order for Ansible modules to run on remote targets.
 On Ubuntu this can be done with:

 ```sh
 ansible-playbook playbooks/initial-setup.yml
 ```

-## Deploy the services
+## 4. Deploy the services

 To deploy the services first setup the servers file and then run: